Go straight to Purple-Roof Green Roof Modeler

 Traditional living roofs (green roofs) help control stormwater runoff by retaining water in the plants and growing medium.
 This water is released back into the atmosphere through the process of evapotranspiration, which significantly reduces the pressure on stormwater infrastructures and sewer systems over the course of a year.

-Detention roofs such as blue-green roofs or the Purple-Roof concept also offers detention, which means slowing down the water that the roof cannot retain; the water that becomes runoff.
+Detention roofs such as blue-green roofs or the Purple-Roof concept also offer detention, which means slowing down the water that the roof cannot retain; the water that becomes runoff.
 This runoff delay of the peak storm runoff helps to prevent combined sewage overflow, flooding, and erosion.
 These types of green roofs are unique in that they can replace, or reduce, other types of gray stormwater infrastructure such as stormwater tanks or cisterns.

 Ultimately, the combination of retention and detention saves costs related to the renovation of buildings and the expansion of drainage, and other stormwater infrastructure systems, on both a city and a project scale.

 Traditional roofs experience an abundant amount of heat loss in the winter and heat gain in the summer.
 Vegetated roofs provide an extra layer of insulation that blocks solar radiation from reaching the building.
 However, the main energy-saving effect of vegetated roofs comes directly from the plants.
 As the plants evapotranspire and release water vapor into the air, heat is lost in the process, and this leads to effective cooling.
 This helps reduce energy consumption, thus reducing energy costs.
 As an additional bonus, more efficient energy conservation means fewer greenhouse gas emissions released into the atmosphere.
 This helps reduce energy consumption, thus reducing energy costs for both heating and cooling.
 As an additional bonus, more efficient energy conservation means fewer greenhouse gas emissions released into the atmosphere.